AkshayJS/Computer-Vision-Projects/README.md

 ## 5. VGG-16 and VGG-19 implementation:
 Both VGG-16 and VGG-19 implementation was based on the [research paper](https://arxiv.org/pdf/1409.1556).

-a.
-The architectures were tested on Flowers dataset.
+-  The architectures were tested on Flowers dataset.
-b.
-ImagaDataGenerator was used training in each epoch.
+-  ImagaDataGenerator was used training in each epoch.

 Validation Accuracy: 57%